 Where does this custom of cheek kissing come from?

-As uncomfortable and distressing as this situation seems, it can go worse than this.
-I can’t even count the times I panicked and moved my face to one side just to feel the lips of the other person on the corners of my mouth. 🤢
+As uncomfortable and distressing as this situation seems, it can be worse than this.
+I can’t even count the times I panicked and moved my face to one side just to get someone’s lips on the corners of my mouth. 🤢

 If you think those cheeky air kisses trickled down from the Royals, you are wrong.
-They only hand out two kisses, as do the chic Parisians or other upper class members in Belgium or France, for example.
+They only hand out two kisses, as do the chic Parisians or other upper-class members in Belgium or France, for example.

 Three Kisses: Follow the rules to avoid disaster

-However, before you throw yourself into this cheeky world of (air) kisses, take the social kissing rules into consideration to avoid bad coordination ending up in an accidental kiss on the mouth or neck, or the painful smacking of cheek bones.
+However, before you throw yourself into this cheeky world of (air) kisses, take the social kissing rules into consideration to avoid bad coordination ending up in an accidental kiss on the mouth or neck, or the painful smacking of cheekbones.